JWangNov/EC601_Team_Proj/Readme.md

 ## Sprint 1:
 ### Product Definition
 #### 1) Product Mission
 Build a model to classify cloud organization patterns from satellite images.
-If successful, you’ll help scientists to better understand how clouds will shape our future climate.
-This research will guide the development of next-generation models which could reduce uncertainties in climate projections.<br/>
+If successful, it will help scientists to better understand how clouds will shape our future climate.
+This project will guide the development of next-generation models which could reduce uncertainties in climate projections.<br/>
 #### 2) Target User(s)
 •	 Climates scientists who want to better understand how clouds will shape our future climate.<br/><br/>
 •	 Weather station that wants to provide more precise weather forecasting.<br/><br/>